We update this impact report regularly to reflect key CBI wins as we work with government to deliver the change business needs to see

 What we delivered

 The government’s recent announcement of a Trade Strategy, aligned with the UK’s Industrial Strategy, provides much-needed certainty for businesses.
-This key development addresses a longstanding request from our members for a stronger link between industrial and trade policy, as highlighted in the CBI’s Blueprint for UK Competitiveness.
-By aligning these strategies, the government aims to boost economic growth and deliver on business priorities.
+This key development addresses a longstanding request for a stronger link between industrial and trade policy.

 What we’ll do next

-The CBI will continue to engage with the Department for Business and Trade (DBT) as the Trade Strategy takes shape, ensuring that members’ interests are represented throughout the process.
+The CBI will continue to work with the Department for Business and Trade as the Trade Strategy takes shape.

 Building a high-productivity, high-skill workforce